-- 1. Specify the IP address TFTP server.

-- 2. Specify the filename.

-- 3. Select Upgrade.

-- 4. When the download is complete, the switch begins upgrading the software.
+- 1. Specify the IP address TFTP server. - 2.
+Specify the filename and the full path for the location of the file. - 3.
+Select Upgrade. - 4.
+When the download is complete, the switch begins upgrading the software.
 You will be prompted to reboot the switch after completing the upgrade.
 The switch must be rebooted so the new software will be applied.